tfaoliveira/stash/jasmin/high-level-jasmin/README.md

 ### Templates

 * Problem: in Jasmin, array lengths must be known during compiling time
-* Consequences: Implies having different functions for different files; difficult to develop/maintain
+* Consequences: Implies having different functions for different array lengths; difficult to develop/maintain
 * Solution: templates (in fact, a possible solution from the set viable solutions; another one, for the long term, would be to have support for unknown array lengths in internal functions)
 * `Jasmin preprocessor`: [https://github.com/ruipedro16/jasmin-preprocessor/](https://github.com/ruipedro16/jasmin-preprocessor/)
 * Simple example: `thash` from Sphincs+